 Increase Component Density in Multilayer PCB Design with Blind Vias

-When I was still a novice circuit , my boards would be crammed with components.
-I later learned how to place components on both sides of the board, freeing up some desperately needed real estate.
-If only there was a way to free up space by hiding traces below the surface of the board...
+When I was still a novice circuit designer, my boards would be crammed with components.
+I later learned how to place components on both sides of the circuit board, freeing up some desperately needed real estate.
+If only there was a way to free up space by hiding traces below the surface of the circuit board...

 Newer devices are taking on smaller form factors, and the increasing demands for more capabilities will require that more components be packed into a single PCB.
-One way to increase the density of components and interconnections among components is through the judicious use of vias.
+One way to increase the density of components (HDI PCB) and interconnections among components is through the judicious use of PCB vias.

 The distinction between blind vias and buried vias is important.
-In a multilayer board, blind vias connect an outer layer to one of the inner layers of the board.
+In a multilayer board, blind vias connect an outer layer to an inner layer of the board.
 A buried via works in a similar fashion, but it only connects between the inner layers and does not connect to an outer layer.
 The key difference is that buried vias do not affect the placement of traces or other surface mounted components on the board.

 Connecting buried vias in multilayer PCBs is easy compared to blind vias.
 Buried vias do not take up usable real estate on the top and bottom surface of the board, and components can be placed directly over a buried via.
 As long as designers obey the typical clearance rules for traces in the buried layers, buried vias are really no different than conventional vias.